TheBoxyBear/charttools/Docs/articles/GettingStarted.md

-# Getting started
+# Getting Started
 This document goes over the basics of parsing a chart through ChartTools.

-The full documentation can be found [here]().
+## Installation
+To add ChartTools to your project, you must first compile the assembly.
+The repository contains two main projects: Net5 and Net6.
+Compile the project that matches your target .NET version with either the Debug or Release profile.
+The compiled files can be found in the build folder of the repository.

+Visual Studio: Right-click on your from the solution explorer and select "Add Project References...".
+Click on "Browse" and select ChartTools.dll that was generated.

+If you find any bugs, you can report them in the [Issues section](https://github.com/TheBoxyBear/ChartTools/issues) of the repository.
+Make sure to use the "bug" label.

 ## Sandbox environment
 The repository includes a sandbox environment where you can explore the library and perform various tests.
 To use the sandbox environment, open Program.cs from the Debug project.
 The project targets .NET 6 and references the Net6 project.

 > **NOTE**: This project is for personal testing and experimenting purposes only, so make sure to exclude changes to the project before commiting to your branch.
 Any pull requests that includes changes to the Debug project will be rejected.
+After cloning the repo, run the command "git update-index --assume-unchanged Debug/" to ensure changes

 ## Supported file formats
 ChartTools supports parsing of .chart and .ini files, with .mid parsing in the works.

 For documentation on the formats themselves, refer to the [GuitarGame_ChartFormats](https://github.com/TheNathannator/GuitarGame_ChartFormats) repository.

 ## Song
 Every component of a chart is stored in an instance of the Song class.
 It can be initialized by reading a file that will be parsed based on the extension.

 ```c#